-Moreover, for contracts placed by SESAME preference is given to national companies from the Members (provided their bids are not more than 8% higher than any bids from non-Members), and they have been awarded a number of contracts for components of the SESAME machine.
+Moreover, for contracts for equipment/services placed by SESAME preference is given to national companies from the Members (provided their bids are not more than 8% higher than any bid from a non-Member), and they have been awarded a number of contracts for components of the SESAME machine.
 Such contracts are not only interesting from a financial point of view, but in many cases are important tools for technology transfer.
 There are also several examples that show how the procurement of innovative components based on industry-research relations promotes the development of regional industrial ecosystems.
 The flow of contracts is expected to continue at SESAME as further beamlines are built, other facilities are added, and (in due course) SESAME is upgraded, as happens periodically at all light sources.